haytona/PS4KeypadShield/README.md

 Do not fear!
 It is still possible to upload the image, you just need to try this one easy trick:

 1. Make the modification in your sketch.
+    - Now is a great time to checkout the main demo [src/PS4KeypadShield.ino](src/PS4KeypadShield.ino) which provides simple navigation with up/down/left/right.
+Also see the other [src/examples](src/examples/) for more demonstrations.
-2. Click the upload icon (or Sketch > Upload)
+3. Click the upload icon (or Sketch > Upload)
-3. While it is compiling, press the reset button on your Arduino
+4. While it is compiling, press the reset button on your Arduino
     - On Windows with the Arduino IDE, this can be done after the "Compiling sketch..." notification changes to "Uploading..."
     - If you get an upload error try pressing the reset button earlier or later